turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 **What are three new semantic elements introduced in HTML 5?**

-- <article></article> is a semantic element that acts as a container for any section of a page that could stand alone and potentially be syndicated.
+- '<article></article>' is a semantic element that acts as a container for any section of a page that could stand alone and potentially be syndicated.

-- <header></header> this element can be used for the main header at the top or bottom of every page on the site.
+- '<header></header>' this element can be used for the main header at the top or bottom of every page on the site.
 It can also be used for an individual <article> within the page.

-- <figure></figure> is a semantic element that can be used to contain any content that is referenced from the main flow of an article and not just images.
+- '<figure></figure>' is a semantic element that can be used to contain any content that is referenced from the main flow of an article and not just images.
 The article should still make sense if the content of the <figure> element were moved.

-###CODEPEN Link
+*CODEPEN Link*

 https://codepen.io/dereklromero13/pen/zYGqrZW